View Space: Learning Representation across Arbitrary Graphs: Experiments

 \subsection{Overall Performance}

-\mypar{Validation of \revised{FI-NRL}.} In \Cref{tbl:Graphany_sum}, we first validate whether \revised{fully inductive node representations produced} by RGVT remain effective when adapted to graphs with entirely different structures and feature sets.
+\mypar{Validation of \revised{FI-NRL}.} In \Cref{tbl:Graphany_sum}, we first validate whether \revised{fully inductive node representations produced} by RGVT remain effective when adapted to graphs with unseen graph structures and features.
 Across all datasets, RGVT achieves substantial gains over its predictor models, outperforming the linear classifier by +17.71\% and \ac{MLP} by +17.88\% on average.
-This demonstrates that the pretrained RGVT effectively integrates structural information into node representations, while being useful even when transferring from dense, signed word-embedding features (OGBN-Arxiv) to categorical, binary, or one-hot vectors.
+This demonstrates that the pretrained RGVT effectively integrates structural information into node representations, while being useful even when transferring from dense word-embeddings (OGBN-Arxiv) to categorical, binary, or one-hot vectors.
 Overall, these results indicate that knowledge captured in the view space is not only theoretically but also empirically \revised{fully inductive}.

-We then compare RGVT with GraphAny, another \revised{fully inductive approach}.
-As shown in \Cref{tbl:Graphany_sum}, RGVT surpasses GraphAny even in its best-performing variant by +7.24\% with the linear predictor and +8.93\% with the MLP predictor on average. \revised{ These results demonstrate that (1) the representation learning scheme of GVT is substantially more expressive than GraphAny’s predictor-attention framework, and (2) GVT’s dynamic aggregation behavior exploits structural information more effectively than GraphAny, whose linear predictors impose fixed, static aggregation.
-Moreover, RGVT maintains consistently strong performance across all feature subgroups, underscoring its robustness, whereas GraphAny exhibits larger fluctuations due to its linear predictors computed via pseudo-inverse, which are inherently sensitive to noise and feature type. }
+We then compare RGVT with GraphAny, another \revised{fully inductive graph model}.
+As shown in \Cref{tbl:Graphany_sum}, RGVT surpasses GraphAny even in its best-performing variant by +7.24\% with the linear predictor and +8.93\% with the MLP predictor on average.
+These results demonstrate that (1) GVT’s representation-predictor framework is substantially more expressive and robust than GraphAny’s predictor-attention approach, and (2) GVT’s node-feature dynamic aggregation exploits structural information across diverse graphs more effectively than GraphAny, whose linear predictors operate with fixed, static feature propagation.

-\mypar{Power of \revised{FI-NRL}.} We next compare RGVT with 12 different \acp{GNN}.
+\mypar{Power of \revised{FI-NRL}.} We compare RGVT with 12 different \acp{GNN}.
 This comparison favors individual \acp{GNN}, as they are extensively tuned and trained on each downstream graph, whereas RGVT operates \revised{fully} inductively, adapting only the recurrent depth $L$ and a lightweight predictor for each dataset.
-This setup enables us to assess whether \revised{fully inductive} graph knowledge, transferred from graphs with completely different feature spaces, can stand against dataset-specific graph knowledge obtained through conventional \ac{GNN} training.
+This comparison assesses whether view-space knowledge, transferred from graphs with completely different feature spaces, can stand against dataset-specific graph knowledge obtained through conventional \ac{GNN} training.